 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 3) Click the Update button next to the flagged audio driver to automatically download the correct version of that driver, then you can manually install it (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
 (This requires the Pro version which comes with full support and a 30-day money back guarantee.
 You’ll be prompted to upgrade when you click Update All.)

 If you need assistance, please contact Driver Easy’s support team at firstname.lastname@example.org.

 Restart your computer and check if the driver update help your case?
-If not, there is one more method to try.
+If not, there is the last method to try.

 Fix 6 – Reinstall OBS

 If none of the fixes above restores the OBS desktop audio, you should consider a full reinstall of OBS to fix any in-depth program issues.
 Here is how:

 1) On your keyboard, press the Windows logo key and R at the same time to open the Run command.
 Then, type appwiz.cpl and click OK.

 3) Download OBS from the official website and install it on your computer again.